kompics/docs/tutorial/simulation/pingpong/pingpong.rst

 Configuration
 -------------
 We will now change the code to :ref:`netcleanup` version and try to run it in simulation.
-The configuration now containes two types of parameters - node-specific parameters(like addresses) and system-parameters(like timeout) that do not change with each node.
-In simulation we will have one `reference.conf` config file with system-parameters, and we will tell the simulator to add the node-specific parameters.
+The configuration now containes two types of parameters:

+	#.
+Node-specific parameters (like addresses) and
+	#. system-parameters (like timeout) that do not change with each node.

+In simulation we will have one :file:`reference.conf` config file with system-parameters, and we will tell the simulator to add the node-specific parameters.

 Thus the configuration file now contains only the timeout.

 .. literalinclude:: sim-pingpong-cleaner/src/main/resources/reference.conf

-We now want to tell the simulator to add the `self` and `ponger` addresses to the config of each individual node.
+We now want to tell the simulator to add the *self* and *ponger* addresses to the config of each individual node.
 For this we will need to override the :java:ref:`se.sics.kompics.simulator.events.system.StartNodeEvent.initConfigUpdate()` method.
 The default implementation of this method returns an empty Map which coresponds to no change to the config.
 The returned Map is of type <config-key, config-value>.
 We can add the the addresses to the config in two ways.
-We ca add the components of the address:
+We can add the components of the address:

 .. code-block:: java